Sunrise Lake, Pennsylvania: History of Sunrise Lake

-Schooling

-The community is served by the Delaware Valley School District, with local schooling from Kindergarten through eighth grade.
+Education

+Local public schooling is provided by Delaware Valley School District's Dingman-Delaware campus, which consists of a Primary, Elementary, and Middle school.
 Delaware Valley High School in Westfall provides ninth through twelfth grade education.

+The nearest higher education opportunities include Sussex County Community College to the east in Newton, New Jersey, and East Stroudsburg University to the south in East Stroudsburg.

 Transportation

 The community's main roads lead to Route 739.
 739 leads north to Interstate 84 (the closest major highway), Route 434 and to U.S. Route 6.
 It leads south to the Delaware Water Gap National Recreation Area and U.S. Route 209.
 Close minor roads include Quadrant Route 2001 or Milford Road (known locally as 01, "oh-one.") and Quadrant Route 2006, or Log Tavern Road, which is a route to Milford from just outside the community's main entrance.

 The nearest bus service is CoachUSA's service to New York City's Port Authority Bus Terminal which stops in Milford.

 The nearest train service is in Port Jervis, New York at Metro-North's Port Jervis station.